jaywink/socialhome/docs/api.rst

 API routes
 ----------

-The API methods and data can be browsed using the endpoint ``/api/``.
+The API methods and data can be browsed using the ReDoc docs endpoint ``/api/``.
 Shown endpoints and data depends on your user credentials (log-in using the menu if not already).
+If you prefer Swagger docs, you can find them at ``/api/swagger/``.

 Authenticating
 --------------